sekika/swrcfit/README.md

 where DataFilename is a filename of the [data file](#preparation-of-data-file), and SettingFilename is a filename of the
 [setting file](#preparation-of-setting-file).
 When SettingFilename is not specified, default setting is used.
-The calculation result is shown in Octave terminal or standard output.
 The blanket [ ] indicates that it is not required.

 If you use the sample data in the source package, `swrc.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/swrc.txt)),